valensupport/valensupport.github.io/pages/customer_specific_apis.md

 #### How to get access to your specific OpenAPI 3 definition

-The swagger defintion for inputs and outputs will vary by customer.
+The payload definition for inputs and outputs will vary by customer.
 In order to find out the exact inputs required, and the expected outputs in a response, a valid login to the valen system is required.
 Go to the Valen website at https://insureight.valen.com and login with your credentials.
 Under the Tools option, select the API Documentation option.
 This is the complete set of API's available for integration purposes.

 #### Navigating the OpenAPI 3 page